 BACKGROUND.
 In 1987, scientists at The University of Alabama at Birmingham, or UAB, in collaboration with our scientists, began determining the molecular structure of the influenza neuraminidase enzyme from several different strains of influenza, using X-ray crystallography.
 Subsequently, our scientists and UAB scientists developed numerous new inhibitors of these enzymes using structure-based drug design.
-We licensed the influenza neuraminidase program from UAB in 1994 and proceeded to complete the studies of the enzyme's molecular structure needed to advance the development of neuraminidase inhibitors.
+We licensed the influenza neuraminidase program from UAB in 1994 and proceeded to complete the crystallographic structural studies needed to advance the development of neuraminidase inhibitors.
 The structure of the active site of influenza neuraminidase is similar among different viral strains.
 Because of this similarity, we believe that our neuraminidase inhibitors may be effective in the treatment and prevention of influenza, regardless of changes in the virus.